dermesser/docs/docs/security/using-certificate-authorities-with-ssh.md

 > `sha1` will revoke a key by its SHA1 sum, while `key` stores the entire key in the KRL.

 This will generate a KRL that contains the key with `some-key-identity` and all certificates with serial numbers between 12 and 18.
-Additionally, serves using that KRL will refuse clients presenting the specified key.
+Additionally, servers using that KRL will refuse clients presenting the specified key.

 In order to use the KRL on your server, just save the KRL on your server and add the following